Curing Ham and

 I am going to give you 4

-The first two are for dry curing of ham and the other is putting the
+for dry curing of ham and the other recipes are putting the

 idea as your meat will spoil and not be fit for human consumption.